As with your last project component, please create a tar or zip

 You may combine this part with the previous part if you like, to avoid

 repeating the schema.
-Note,

-Write one PL/pgSQL function (See the PL/pgSQL
+Write two PL/pgSQL functions (See the PL/pgSQL

-to perform some operation on your database.
-The function should
+to perform operations on your database.

-be nontrivial, illustrating a feature or features such as
+Each should be nontrivial, illustrating a feature or features such as

 We encourage you to be imaginative.